Donald Richie (recent posts) made his own experimental films.

-It was “western” on the ground floor and had paper doors and tatami matting on the first.
-It faced Hiroo and gave onto a garden via sliding doors in the main rooms on both floors.
+It was “western” on the ground floor and had paper doors and tatami on the first.
+It faced Hiroo and gave onto a garden via sliding doors in the main rooms on both levels.
 On the first floor, for its length, was a railed balcony.
 The rooms were separated from it by a wood-floored gallery.
 During typhoons, I’d pull all the doors open, turning it into a doll’s house.

 Hydrangeas nodded into the dining room.
 The garden contained a stone frog and some real ones.
 (People think Tokyo is a sterile place.)
 The garden in the film looks exactly like it.
 The house and its relation to the garden are like mine, except for the ground-floor tatami.
 Could it have been it?
 I had been told that mine had belonged to an artist.